 The excess of the aggregate reserve over the aggregate cash surrender value is allocated to policies based on a calculation of the actuarial present value of projected liability cash flows in excess of the cash surrender value:

-Discount the liability cash flows at the NAER, pursuant to requirements in Section 4, for the scenario that produces the scenario reserve closest to, but not less than the stochastic reserve defined in Section 3.D.
+Discount the liability cash flows at the NAER, pursuant to requirements in Section 4, for the scenario that produces the scenario reserve closest to, but not less than the SR defined in Section 3.D.

-Groups of contracts that elect the Deterministic Certification Option defined in Section 7.E shall use the NAER in the single scenario used to calculate the reserve to discount liability cash flows.
+Groups of contracts that elect the Deterministic Certification Option defined in Section 7.E shall use the NAER in the single scenario used to calculate the reserve to discount liability cash flows, as well as any cash flows that are scenario dependent.

 If the actuarial present value is less than the cash surrender value, then the excess actuarial present value to be used for allocating the excess aggregate reserve over the cash value shall be floored at zero.